design-first/system-designer/README.md

 System Designer is part of the [System SDK project](https://github.com/system-sdk).
 System SDK is a SDK for building JavaScript Application Systems.

+It contains:

+* System Designer, a UI designer to create JavaScript Application Systems and
+* [Runtime](https://system-runtime.github.io), a JavaScript library to run and manage JavaScript Application Systems.

 ![Image Alt](https://system-designer.github.io/img/system-sdk.png)

 ## Installation